“…the clamors of…factious men are often mistaken for patriotism.”

 — Walt Kelly

-Many of us look away from these threats or are indifferent to them, or worse.
-It’s easier to let something fall apart than it is to maintain it, and easier still to dodge responsibility altogether.
-But, it’s always we, the People, who are ultimately answerable for this Republic’s condition.
-Even if it’s derelict, it’s ours; we’re its landlords; we’re responsible for its health.
-Symptoms of decline are all around us, but our efforts to deal with these symptoms can feel futile.
-Even our natural differences of opinion about which symptoms pose the greatest risk are shamelessly exploited to fan flames of political passion, to increase ratings, and to create a confrontational stalemate in the American Process.
-We are both victims and accomplices in this exploitation.
+Currently, symptoms of failure are all around us, but our efforts to deal with these symptoms can often feel overwhelming or useless.
+Even our natural differences of opinion about which symptoms pose the greatest risk are shamelessly exploited to fan flames of political passion, increase ratings, and create a confrontational stalemate in the American Process.
+We’re both victims and accomplices in this exploitation.

-“…the clamors of… factious men are often mistaken for patriotism.”
+“…the clamors of…factious men are often mistaken for patriotism.”

 “Well, Doctor, what have we got, a republic or a monarchy?”